 - Costa Rica Map

 - Related Posts

 Solo Travel in Costa Rica

-Costa Rica is a beautiful country but you do have to be careful here.
-Crime has been increasing due to the current economic situation so avoid walking anywhere at night and in certain areas such as: Punteranas, Liberia and San Jose especially by the bus stations.
+Is Costa Rica safe for solo female travellers?
+Costa Rica is a beautiful country but you do have to be careful here as there is some petty crime.
+Avoid walking anywhere at night and in certain areas such as Puntarenas, Liberia and San Jose, especially by the bus stations.

 As the sun goes down you are more prone to thieves.
 Locals even advise not to walk around after the sun has set in the capital.
 There is prostitution in Playa Jaco so be careful walking around here by yourself and avoid any beaches alone at night.